octo-technology/OpenTezos/docs/private/genesis.md

 - `--expose` parameter makes a port available outside of Docker.
 - `-p` parameter maps host ports to Docker ports.
-- Port `8732` is used as a node rpc port and exposed by the docker image by default.
+- Port `8732` is used as a rpc node port and exposed by the docker image by default.
   >[RPC](/tezos-basics/cli-and-rpc#tezos-rpc-remote-procedure-call) is a client-server protocol where the requesting program is the client and the program providing the service is the server.
   Tezos nodes provide a JSON/RPC interface to interact with the Tezos network.
 Although it uses RPC and is JSON-based, it does not follow the JSON-RPC protocol.

-After running this command you should see the following warning:
+After running this command, you should see the following warning:

 ```shell
 Warning: